joric/sokoban/README.md

 * Sources are somewhat incomplete, most resource data files are pre-baked.
 * Dizzy Warehouse was popularized by the Thomas Pynchon's book "Bleeding Edge" (2003).

-## Resources
+## Games

+### Dizzy Warehouse

+* Walls, gems, game panel, 16x16 font use original graphics.
+* Dizzy animation is original but inspired by "Fast Food" (Codemasters, 1989).
+* Most of the logo graphics is from "Dizzy III - Fantazy World" (Codemasters, 1989).
+* Bang animation is from "West Bank" (Gremlin Graphics, 1985)

-### Graphics
+### Lens

 PC graphics was packed using `splink.exe` that links Autodesk Animator sprites (.cel) together.
 It doesn't have sources, but the format is simple.
 It's just width, height, data size (2 bytes each, so 6 bytes) and bitmap data, one byte per pixel.
 Palette data is stored independently.

-#### Dizzy Warehouse

-* Walls, gems, game panel, 16x16 font use original graphics.
-* Dizzy animation is original but inspired by "Fast Food" (Codemasters, 1989).
-* Most of the logo graphics is from "Dizzy III - Fantazy World" (Codemasters, 1989).
-* Bang animation is from "West Bank" (Gremlin Graphics, 1985)

-#### Lens

 Lens uses various sources, sometimes with an altered (rotated) palette.